About all our programsK-12 programs at your school!Schedules & PricesMeet the instructorsPhoto galleryRelated links

 An aside is that this will make you sweat like crazy –we’re not done with the recipe yet –I’m a right brain writer, so you’ll just have to wander along with me here.
 Now if you are good at being aware of your body and can tell when you are beginning to get that “O no” feeling, jump on the juice.
 You can get rid of things by striking while the iron is hot ( pun intended ) and sweat it out.
 Sometimes you can exercise to the point of ‘fever’ –a practice that keeps athletes healthy.
 For non athletes or the exercise allergic, a good sauna can do wonders.

-Back to our brew… so now we’ve gotten all the ingredients chopped; now we put then into a big (gallon) glass jar.
-Then we add the menstrum…it can be a nice vodka, or brandy –my two personal favorites.
+Back to our brew… so now we’ve gotten all the ingredients chopped and we put them into a big (gallon) glass jar.
+Then we add the menstrum… it can be a nice vodka, or brandy –my two personal favorites.
 If you have alcohol sensitivities you can use apple cider vinegar.
 Cover up all the ingredients with the menstrum by at least an inch.
 Put a lid on it and let it sit –shaking daily for at least 2 weeks –maybe 4.
 Then you decant it.
 That means you strain out all the solids, keeping the liquid.
 Don’t drink it in this form it will be incredibly hot and taste horrible.
 During the entire process, it is important to be in a loving space because your energy goes into the brew you’re making.
 Infuse it with love.
 If you’re upset or angry…don’t touch it that day.

 The next step is to make a simple syrup or if you are lazy you can just add equal parts maple syrup and grape juice I collected elderberries and blueberries this year and made my syrup from that for the lycopenes, among other things.
 You can always add fruit juice to get the taste a little sweeter.
 It should be hot and sweet tasting, but not so good you’d drink it for fun.
 Just add enough syrup or sweetener to your taste.